 Clubs need to make negotiations before each semester if they wish to reserve Practice Room 2 (Cheng-Kung lakeshore), the Dance Hall (Mirror Room) near the Cheng-Kung lakeshore, Basement Room 01 and Basement Room 02 at Student Activity Center.
 A club which has obtained the right of use for a venue must still reserve the venue within the time period announced by the meeting of the clubs.

 Clubs that use the Dorm Tsing basement may not post advertisements or posters on windows in the interior or exterior.
-Miscellaneous items or belongings may not be left in public spaces.
-If a violation is found to have occurred, the transgressor must clean up the area immediately.
-For a first violation, the DSA will impose a punishment of 10 hours of school service work; for a second violation it will impose 20 hours of school service work, and the violator will be prohibited from using a DSA managed venue for a month; for a third violation, the violator's right to use the Dorm Tsing basement will be revoked for a period of one year.
+Miscellaneous items or belongings may not be left in public spaces and the area should be kept clean and tidy.
+If a violation is found to have occurred for the first time, the DSA will impose a punishment of 20 hours of school service work and the violator must clean up the area immediately.
+For a second violation, the violator's right to use the Dorm Tsing basement will be revoked by the DSA.

 Use of all DSA managed venues is restricted from the hours of 12:00 a.m. to 7:00 a.m.
 To use a venue during this period, an application must be made in accordance with the Enforcement Rules for Night-Time Activities at National Tsing Hua University Student Club Venues.
 Use of the Mong Man Wai Building is restricted from 5:30 p.m. to 7:00 a.m. the following day; the building is restricted for the entire day on holidays.